BrandonSersion/dawlab-web-application/README.md

 # DAWLAB WEB APPLICATION

-    Full stack web application built with the framework Python Django.
+    Full stack web application built for a small technology company with the framework Python Django.
 Bootstrap4 user interface.
 Has a functional test suite built with Selenium Webdriver and a unit test suite built with Unittest.
 Uses a Sqlite database.
 Uses django-allauth for user authentication.
 Allows you to create an account or log in with your GitHub account.

 ## SECURITY WARNINGS